mattfortuna/jumptuna.github.io/_posts/2019-05-09-merge-intervals.md

 Explanation: Intervals [1,4] and [4,5] are considered overlapping.
 NOTE: input types have been changed on April 15, 2019.
 Please reset to default code definition to get new method signature.
 ~~~

+Answer:

+So my initial instinct for this was to sort by the start of each interval and then you would only have to compare one interval to its adjacent interval.
+Mostly due to having done some pseudocode for the similar Meeting Rooms II problem.
+However I didn't think about a lot of edge cases.
+The biggest error was assuming the adjacent interval will always have a higher end value.
+I fixed this with the whatToAdd variable.

 ```javascript
 /**